 Linters

 Same as with type checking, for linters it’s best to look into implementations and learn from them.
+Specially linters have a lot in common with compilers and interpreters because they just emit a human readable error instead of machine code.

 The following tools are useful to understand how analysis is done and errors are reported: